SI539/tutorials/git/readme.md

-##Generate SSH keys [Optional]The server can recognize the user through the SSH key, so we don’t need to enter our password every time we connect to the server or push new commits to the git server.
+## Generate SSH keys [Optional]The server can recognize the user through the SSH key, so we don’t need to enter our password every time we connect to the server or push new commits to the git server.
 The procedure is similar to the GitHub’s tutorial.
 The only deference is GitHub handles the server side automatically, but here we need to add the key to the server by ourselves.
 [GitHub tutorial](https://help.github.com/articles/generating-ssh-keys/)

---
+---
-####Step 1.
+#### Step 1.
 Check for SSH Directory
 (1) On your personal computer open the terminal and change the directory to ~/.ssh

 ```